 At the top centre are the entwined letters B & C.

 The memorial was unveiled 23rd November 1919.
 It is inscribed>

 "Erected to the loving memory of the men of this parish who gave their lives for their country in the Great War" and "Faithful unto death"

 The clock was installed in the church in 1932 by W F Evans & Sons.

-There is an old graveyard, of which a survey is available here>
+There is an old graveyard, of which a survey and interesting information can be found here>